Frequently Asked Questions

-- Distilled and bottled water is safe to use!
+- We recommend distilled water!
 Tap water is not safe because it contains chlorine, which will kill the algae.
+Bottled water can vary which is why we do not recommend using it.

 - This means it's growing!
 The algae will turn from a pale green to a rich emerald color that is dark enough that you can’t see the bubbles.
 This is okay.
 You should still see the bubbles at the surface.

-- As the algae grows it can cling to the rubber valve and cause it to close.
+- For later stage algae (dark opaque green): As the algae grows it can cling to the rubber valve and interrupt regular function.
 If you notice the bubbles have stopped, lift the glass vase up and place back in the base.
 The force will dislodge any algae and re-open the valve.
 It is a good idea to do this every few days.
 If this does not work, pour the algae into a clean bowl or container and thoroughly wash the glass and rubber valve.
 It is possible that algae is growing inside the valve that needs to be removed.

 - Most likely no, we fill our algae bottles about half full so they have atmosphere in the bottle to consume CO2 and release O2.
 They need space to breathe, just like you and I!